Mel Hill: Playing career

 Hill started playing for the Boston Bruins of the National Hockey League in 1937–38, and played only six games, scoring two goals.
 The next season, he scored ten goals and had twenty points, but it was in the playoffs that year that he rose into prominence.
 In the semi-finals that year against the New York Rangers, he scored three sudden-death overtime goals to help the Bruins knock off the Rangers and go on to win the Stanley Cup.
 All in all, he had six goals and nine points in twelve games in the playoffs that year.

 Hill was traded to the Brooklyn Americans for cash on June 27, 1941.
 He only played one season in Brooklyn as the team folded, but he scored 37 points in 47 games.
 After the season his rights were transferred to the Toronto Maple Leafs in the dispersal draft of Americans' players.
 The 1942–43 proved to be Hill's best in the NHL, as he scored seventeen goals and forty-four points in forty-nine games.
 He would go on to produce for the Leafs for three more seasons, before moving down to the Pittsburgh Hornets of the American Hockey League for his final two professional seasons.
 Following that, he played four seasons of senior hockey with the Regina Capitals, leading them to the 1949 Allan Cup finals, his last seasons in organized hockey.

+Soccer career

+Hill played senior soccer in Saskatoon League with Saskatoon Legion Sons.